jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 - Compression beyond depth 4 dramatically reduces node count on path-heavy datasets (URLs, file paths).

-### 2. Deterministic hashing via XXH3
+### 2. Deterministic hashing via XXH3 (and sampler hygiene)
 DESIGN.md left hashing “implementation-specific.”
 We chose XXH3 (128-bit) for:

 - High avalanche quality; minimal bias in sampling levels.
 - Efficient pure-Rust implementation via `xxhash-rust`.
 - Seed control for shard merge compatibility.

+Sampling now mirrors the design’s deterministic story exactly:

+- For `α = 0.5` (the default), `sample_level_for_hash` uses just the
+  number of leading zeros in the 128-bit hash (`1 + clz(hash)`), capped by the key length.
+No floating point math, no branches.
+- For general `α`, `probability_to_hash_threshold` converts
+  `α^(ℓ-1)` into a `u128` threshold via f64 mantissa/exponent decomposition, so
+  every shard makes identical keep/drop decisions without the rounding loss of a naïve `probability * u128::MAX as f64` multiply.

-### 3. Misra-Gries index map
+### 3. Misra-Gries index map & merges
 Original DESIGN only said “tiny heavy-hitter sketch”.
 Instead of a multi-row Count-Min, we use a Misra-Gries summary with an auxiliary `HashMap` to keep updates `O(1)` despite storing arbitrary byte suffixes.
-This trades tiny extra memory (one hash entry per tracked suffix) for predictable speed.
+During shard merges we call `MisraGries::merge_from`, which sums shared counters then performs the Frequent-algorithm “compress” step to restore capacity, so merge order can’t perturb the heavy-hitter winners.

 ### 4. Merge strategy
 The first implementation replayed every prefix via `add_raw_sum`, which was